aylinrod/aylinrod/README.md

 ## 📌 About Me
 Hi!
 I’m **Aylin Rodriguez**, a financial engineer with a passion for **data, technology, and problem-solving**.
 I'm currently sharpening my skills in **Machine Learning, Python, and SQL** through an intensive bootcamp.
-Interested in xpanding my expertise in **data-driven solutions**.

 I find it fascinating how **data and automation** can drive smarter decision-making, particularly in **finance and business analytics**.
+Interested in expanding my expertise in **data-driven solutions**.

 ## 🎯 My Goals
 - Dive deeper into **AI applications in finance**